WHY THE HOUSE OF REPRESENTATIVES IN 2018?

-It restores the balance of power.
+It restored the balance of power.
 Republicans have voted with President Trump nearly 100% of the time and have drafted sweeping legislation, including tax overhaul, with no Democratic input—because they don’t need it.
-In this environment, there are virtually no checks and balances on the Tea Party agenda.
-Winning the House is imperative.
+In this environment, there were virtually no checks and balances on the Tea Party agenda.
+Winning the House was imperative!

-It’s winnable.
-Trump’s approval ratings remain low.
-Democrats need 24 seats to take back the House; these could include the 23 Republican-held districts Hillary won.
-Conor Lamb’s recent success shows this is a winnable fight, even in Trump country.
+It was winnable.
+Trump’s approval ratings remained low throughout his first two years in office.
+Democrats needed 24 seats to take back the House; these included the 23 Republican-held districts Hillary won.

 It’s more local.
 House races offer a real chance to engage in meaningful neighbor-to-neighbor dialogue about values and issues, a dialogue that is essential to bringing us back from the yelling and partisan polarization plaguing our current political environment.

 It builds the voter base.
 A key to success is ongoing, repeated engagement with voters around issues, which allows organizations to build relationships and trust that can be activated cycle after cycle, regardless of the specific candidate.
-Imagine the possibilities if some of the millions of last-minute dollars poured into the unsuccessful Ossoff campaign (GA) had gone to local organizing groups leading year-round voter engagement.
+Imagine the possibilities if some of the millions of last-minute dollars poured into the unsuccessful John Ossoff campaign in 2018 (GA - 06) had gone to local organizing groups leading year-round voter engagement.

 It can support other races.
-It’s about the House in 2018—and so much more.
-By strengthening local leadership, we are building permanent infrastructure that will also support local and statewide races and create new candidate pipelines, because the long game is to take back statehouses, and other offices, too.
+It was all about the House in 2018—and so much more.
+By strengthening local leadership, we were building permanent infrastructure that will also support local and statewide races and create new candidate pipelines, because the long game is to take back statehouses, and other offices, too.